HenriHyv/automated-teller-machine/README.md

 ## My part in the project
-My focus in this project was dll Rest Api / card part in backend.
+My focus in this project was dllRestApi / card part in backend.
 Functionality for backend to communicate with MySQL database.